Witiko/doctoral-thesis/main.md

 ##### Presentation MathML

-In 1998,[^59] the World Wide Web Consortium has developed the Presentation MathML XML language, which \`\`can be used to describe the layout structure of mathematical notation.'' [@buswell1998mathematical, Section 3.1] To give an example, Figure \vref{fig:pmml-and-cmml} shows how the formula $x!!
+In 1998,[^59] the World Wide Web Consortium developed the Presentation MathML XML language, which \`\`can be used to describe the layout structure of mathematical notation.'' [@buswell1998mathematical, Section 3.1] To give an example, Figure \vref{fig:pmml-and-cmml} shows how the formula $x!!